yakasov/HardPlus/README.md

 ## World

-Fire has an increased chance to spread (roughly 1.25x Hard difficulty).
+Fire has an increased chance to spread (roughly 1.25x Hard difficulty)

 Patrols can contain Vindicators (1/4 chance for any given Pillager to be converted)

+Patrol minimum size increased by 2